 Fjord Horse Mane Cutting

 Howrse owners like cutting the horse’s mane so it looks neat.
-As for the traditional cut, the mane must be upstanding.
+As for the traditional cut, the mane must stand erect.
 There’s a convex form that follows the top line of the equine.
 The tradition traces back to the Vikings.
 History shows the Fjord Horses manes have been cut since that time.
 It was probably done to show the boldness of horses when they were used as war mounts.
 Perhaps, the short mane was a more comfortable option.
-The bridle was easily tacked up on a horse with short standing hair.
+The bridle was easily tacked up on a horse with short-standing hair.

 To slay Fjord Horse mane cutting, use roaching.
-That’s a cutting technique that allows you to keep the black center hair longer.
+That’s a cutting technique that allows you to keep the black center hair longer, leaving a dramatic dark stripe.
+This is done when the white outer hair is trimmed slightly shorter.
 Cut the hairs leaving a few inches.
-It will regrow over time so you can maintain it again.
+It will regrow over time, so you can maintain it again.
 The point is to cut the white layers 2 inches lower than the black layer.
 To master the cuts, you need practice, practice, and more practice.

 Fjord Horse Facts Revealed